mithray/wacss/README.md

 # WaCss

 WaCSS is a CSS library designed to work on Semantic HTML5 and ARIA attributes, encouraging developers to practice accessibility and making the web more accesible.
+Wa is a Japanese word which isdescribed by Wikipedia:

+> ...implies a peaceful unity and conformity within a social group in which members prefer the continuation of a harmonious community over their personal interests.
+> \- [Wa][]

+In the context of this library, the term is intended to mean conformity to Web Standards in such a way that makes the Web a nicer place for all of it's users where we have uniform patterns of describing documents which make it easier for people who rely on Assistive Technology.
+At the same time, Wa is intended to facilitate the ability of customization of components with importing design systems, thereby actually facilitating production of beaituful designs.

 ## Contents